Generic Name: semaglutide (oral/injection) (SEM a GLOO tide)

 Semaglutide can slow your digestion, and it may take longer for your body to absorb any medicines you take by mouth.

 This list is not complete.
-Other drugs may interact with semaglutide, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect semaglutide, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about semaglutide

 - Side Effects

 - Drug Interactions